bojanrajkovic/coderinserepeat.com/_posts/2023-07-31-automate-the-docker-dns-pain-away.md

 };
 ```

 This generally works, except...one of the things that NixOS does as part of a `nixos-rebuild --switch` when using the declarative Nginx configuration is an Nginx configuration check.
 Normally, this is great: if I screw up the configuration somehow (e.g. injecting some bad configuration), it won't take down Nginx.
-However, it has a big downside: if containers are restarted/container configuration changes, assigned IPs are not stable[^2], and Nginx configuration will fail to validate
+However, it has a big downside: if containers are restarted/container configuration changes, assigned IPs are not stable[^2], and Nginx configuration will fail to validate.

 Previously, I'd tried a number of things that purported to provide a Docker <-> DNS translation, subscribing to Docker daemon events and running a DNS server that I could point other things at.
 In practice, this never worked quite right: despite telling `systemd-resolved` that the `dns-proxy-server` container should be used for DNS, rebuilds (and thus Nginx config checks) would frequently fail because the upstreams would fail to respond on the `proxyPass` ports.